Thornton Habitat Restoration, Daly City – 2nd Sunday

 Weather: Rain cancels though light rain/drizzle does not.
 Please dress appropriately.

+Focus Area: Habitat restoration guides will be on-hand to guide you through the day’s activities.
+Learn about our local habitat heroes such as the Silver lupine (Lupinus albifrons) and Summer lupine (Lupinus formosus) and the Mission Blue Butterfly.
 Interested in what native plant species have been planted at this site?
 Want to learn about what can grow in your backyard?
-Check out our coastal plant lists and planting tips for more info.
+Check out our Thornton Vista plant list when you come for more info.

 Litter: The team picks up litter as we find it, although this is not the main focus of habitat restoration.